 1.4 Purpose - The purpose of the Special Events Policies is to incorporate into one document the Council.
 Approved policies for operating Special Events on City of London property, streets and roadways.

-The Policies may also be used at the discretion of the Managing Director, applied to other non-Special Events that occur on City property.
+The Policies may also be used at the discretion of the Deputy City Manager, applied to other non-Special Events that occur on City property.

 City of London Mission